carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Semantics:
 """"""""""

+The value produced is the floating-point remainder of the two operands.
-Return the same value as a libm '``fmod``' function but without trapping or setting ``errno``.
+This is the same output as a libm '``fmod``' function, but without any possibility of setting ``errno``.
 The remainder has the same sign as the dividend.
 This instruction can also take any number of :ref:`fast-math flags <fastmath>`, which are optimization hints to enable otherwise unsafe floating-point optimizations:

 Example:
 """"""""